 The food in Syros is really good and very authentic and this is because many of the visitors to the island during the weekends and in the spring and autumn are Greeks from Athens seeking a relaxing break!
 Consequently, the dishes served in the island’s restaurants reflect this and the quality is high and the prices are more reasonable, compared to the more popular islands.

 Amongst the delicious array of island dishes to enjoy are: Aetopita – a fish and vegetable pie, Karabola, which is snails served in a sage sauce, and Lahanodolma – cabbage leaves stuffed with rice.
-Other specialties to enjoy include Loosa ham, fennel sausages, and San Mihalis which is a delicious spicy cheese that’s name and recipe is legally protected.
+Other specialties to enjoy include Loosa ham, fennel sausages, and San Mihalis, a delicious spicy cheese whose name and recipe is legally protected.
 Halva Pie which is made from roasted almonds and thyme honey and Pastelaries, which are dried and salted figs.